cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 <br>

-- Use Cloudflare's Email Address Obfuscation for your email address but use it only on one Contact page:
+- ### Use Cloudflare's Email Address Obfuscation

+  Use it for your email address but use it only on one Contact page:

   Remove email address from website footer and only use it in a Contact page to limit the overhead of Cloudflare JS used for email address obfuscation to only one page.